Nandeeshps/Python-complier-using-c-/README.md

 and the current token (Token current_token).
 The lexer is used to obtain tokens, and the current token keeps track of the parser's position in the token stream.
 In the public members I have initialized several member
 functions:

 • void error() : The function is called when a syntax error is encountered.

 • void eat(TokenType expected_type) : This function is used to consume tokens.
 It checks if the type of the current_token matches the expected type.
 If it does, the function advances to the next token by calling lexer.get_next_token().
 If there is a type mismatch, it calls the error function.

 • int factor() : This function parses a factor in the expression.
 It can be either an integer or an expression enclosed in parentheses.

 • int term() : This function parses a term in the expression, which is a sequence of factors separated by multiplication or division operators.

 • int expr() : This function parses an entire expression, which is a sequence of terms separated by addition or subtraction operators.

 • int parse() : This function initiates the parsing process by calling the expr function.
 It returns the result of parsing the entire expression.

-7) the main function for a basic Python-like compiler or interpreter designed for handling arithmetic operations.
+7) The main function for a basic Python-like compiler or interpreter designed for handling arithmetic operations.
 It prompts the user for input, creates instances of a Lexer and a Parser to analyze and parse the input, attempts to perform the parsing, and prints the result to the console if successful.
 In case of a parsing error, it catches the exception, displays an error message, and exits with a non-zero return code.
 The program